 - Flortaucipir F18 (Tauvid®) has been approved for detection of tau in the brain.

 CSF is a clear fluid that bathes and cushions the brain and spinal cord.
 Adults have about 1 pint of CSF, which physicians can sample through a minimally invasive procedure called a lumbar puncture, or spinal tap.
-Research suggests that Alzheimer's disease in early stages may cause changes in CSF levels of tau and beta-amyloid, two proteins that form abnormal brain deposits strongly linked to Alzheimer's.
+Research suggests that Alzheimer's disease in early stages may cause changes in CSF levels of multiple markers such as tau and beta-amyloid, two markers that form abnormal brain deposits strongly linked to Alzheimer's.
 Another potential marker is neurofilament light (NfL), an increased level of which has been found in neurodegenerative diseases such as Alzheimer’s.

 Genetic risk profiling

 Amyloid precursor protein (APP),

 discovered in 1987, is the first gene with mutations found to cause an inherited form of Alzheimer's.